Pál Prónay: The White Terror

 Prónay's name is essentially synonymous with the cruelty of the worst White Terror reprisals.
 He selected his targets from among Communists, Social Democrats (Hungary's second Marxist political party), peasants, and Jews, whom many in the National Army blamed wholesale for the failed and bloody Communist coup d'état because 55–75% of its leaders were Jewish.
 Unlike some agents of terror, Prónay never saw any need to disguise or mitigate his acts of torture and humiliation, and in his later writings, he described them with undimmed relish.
 His unit kidnapped and blackmailed Jewish merchants and hacked off the breasts of peasant and Jewish women.
 They slashed off the ears of their victims to keep as trophies, and fed the boiler of the battalion's armored train with the bodies of their prisoners, some of them alive.

 Prónay and his men liked to bring a demonic creativity to their humiliations.
-They sprinkled powdered sugar onto the battered and swollen faces of the men they bludgeoned, so as to attract hundreds of flies; they fastened leashes of string to their prisoners’ genitals and then whipped them to run in circles; and they tied their victims into stables and forced them eat hay.
+They sprinkled powdered sugar onto the battered and swollen faces of the men they bludgeoned, so as to attract hundreds of flies; they fastened leashes of string to their prisoners’ genitals and then whipped them to run in circles; and they tied their victims into stables and forced them to eat hay.

 Although technically soldiers in the National Army, Prónay's men did not follow the standard chain of command.
 Prónay demanded, and received, suicidal loyalty to himself; soldiers were expected to follow the most brutal orders without hesitation, and those who had no stomach for these activities were expunged from the unit.

 The Soviet Republic collapsed in August 1919, as the invading Romanian army (supported by French occupational troops) reached the Hungarian capital, Budapest.
 Kun and his allies fled, and the White Terror intensified.

 The savagery of the White Terror cannot be blamed on Prónay alone.
 Other commanders, notably Iván Héjjas, Gyula Ostenburg-Moravek and Anton Lehár, led similar squadrons and committed similar brutalities.
 But Prónay seems to have outdone these colleagues in both fanaticism and cruelty.